 Abraham hated polytheism and destroyed idols; for this he was taken to Nimrod who sentenced him to death; a fire was lit on the edge of the citadel, but the soldiers were unable to bring Abraham there.
 Nimrod ordered that he should be thrown over the cliff, but God created a spring which broke Abraham's fall.

 Golbasi (by the lakeside) is the name given to a complex of mosques, medreses and gardens surrounding sacred pools, the largest one being Balikli Gol.

-The cinders of the fire fell into the spring and they were turned into carp; these are regarded as being holy, certainly they are very voracious.
+The cinders of the fire fell into the spring and they were turned into carps; these are regarded as being holy, certainly they are very voracious.

 After 1146 the new Muslim rulers started emphasizing the biblical heritage of Urfa.
 It was a way of bringing together the various religious communities of the town (several Christian churches, Sunni and Shia Muslims and Jews).